joellen/testacious/source/_drafts/UI-testing-in-xcode-7.md

 ####Recording some stuff

 Xcode7 has built-in recording, similar to Instruments in previous versions but now integrated into XCode.
 The easiest way to see how it works is to use it.

-2. Place your cursor in the body of the testExample function.
+1. Place your cursor in the body of the testExample function.
 2. Click the round red button on the bottom bar below your example test code.
 Your app should build automatically and launch the simulator.
 Depending on how your windows are arranged, the simulator may not be visible.
 3. Navigate to the simulator and click some labels.
 ![record](/users/pivotal/desktop/record.png)
+4. Click the red button again to stop recording.

+Check out your awesome codes!
+You did that!

+####Adding some real codes

+Recording is handy-dandy for

 ![staticTexts](/users/pivotal/desktop/staticTexts.png)